 Describe the results shown in Figure 2.

-Drawing on your own knowledge of biology and from the background information, how might TG within the cell influence insulin secretion? (need this question?)
+Drawing on your own knowledge of biology and from the background information, how might TG within the cell influence insulin secretion? (need this question?) maybe not

-Using information from the background and Study 2, propose a mechanism on how PA and EPA may contribute to the mitochrondrial and cytolic regulation of insulin secretion.
+Using information from the background and Study 2, propose mechanism(s) on how PA and EPA may contribute to the mitochrondrial and cytolic regulation of insulin secretion.

 Given the data in Study 2, what could the investigators have measured in study 1 to get a better understanding of the role of n-3 fatty acids in diabetes risk.

-Think back to the previous assignment regarding the Sandy Lake population, where some individuals had a gene which caused a decrease in insulin production.
-Given the increasing consumption of Western style foods that are high in SFA in Sandy Lake, discuss the potential influence on the risk for diabetes that an increased consumption of fatty fish (which are high in EPA) may have on an individual in the Sandy Lake community with the HNF1A gene.
+Think back to the previous assignment regarding the Sandy Lake population, where some individuals had a SNP in the HNF1A gene which caused a decrease in pancreatic insulin production.
+Given the increasing consumption of Western style foods that are high in SFA in Sandy Lake, discuss the potential influence on the risk for diabetes that an increased consumption of fatty fish (which are high in EPA) may have on an individual in the Sandy Lake community with the HNF1A gene SNP.
 What influence would a decrease intake of fatty acid have on an individual with HNF1A?
+Not certain what you are trying to ask with this last sentence.